November 7th: Exploring an 80% lower cost hosted Redis alternative - register

 Conclusion

 As we've explored, Dragonfly provides you with the tools to mitigate common issues encountered with Redis and Lua scripting, whether it's handling long-running scripts, executing large numbers of write commands efficiently, providing better scalability options, or offering the ability to run non-atomic scripts.
-You can try Dragonfly today by viewing our docs or checking out the Dragonfly project on Github.
+You can try Dragonfly today by viewing our docs or checking out the Dragonfly project on GitHub.

 Stay up to date on all things Dragonfly

 Dragonfly is fully compatible with the Redis ecosystem and requires no code changes to implement.
+Instantly experience up to a 25X boost in performance and 80% reduction in cost